-The volumetric flowrate of the exhaust gases, at the GAC filter outlet test locations, were determined using EPA Methods 1-4.
+The volumetric flowrate of the exhaust gases, at the GAC filter outlet test location, were determined using EPA Methods 1-4.
 In accordance with EPA Method 1 twelve (12) traverse points were utilized for flue gas velocity measurements during the isokinetic tests.
 The locations of the traverse points, as determined by EPA Method 1, are listed in the Appendix.
 Flue gas velocity measurements were taken at each traverse point during each test run using an S-type pitot tube and an inclined water manometer in accordance with EPA Method 2.
 Stack temperature measurements were also taken at each traverse point using a Type-K thermocouple and digital temperature readout.
 The stack static pressure was measured during each test run using the Pitot tube and manometer setup.
 Pitot tube leak checks were performed before and after each test run in accordance with EPA Method 2.

-The molecular weight of the outlet exhaust gases was determined by measuring the oxygen (O_2) and carbon dioxide (CO_2) concentrations using either EPA Method 3A or 3B.
-During conventional mercury and HCl sampling, EPA Method 3A was employed.
-When the CEM is not occurring, integrated Tedlar bag samples were collected during the course of the entire test run.
-The collected Tedlar bag sample are then analyzed using the properly calibrated CEM system.
-The minimum sample volume of the Tedlar bag(s) was 24 liters.
+The molecular weight of the outlet exhaust gases was determined by measuring the oxygen (O2) and carbon dioxide (CO2) concentrations using EPA Method 3A.
+During conventional mercury sampling, EPA Method 3A was employed.
 The flue gas moisture content was determined from the moisture catch of each isokinetic sampling train during the emissions testing in accordance with EPA Method 4.
 A minimum sample volume of 36 dry standard cubic feet was collected during each moisture test run.
-The moisture content of the flue gas was calculated as the ratio of the moisture catch, both corrected to standard conditions.
+The moisture content of the flue gas was calculated as the ratio of the moisture catch corrected to standard conditions to the sum of the dry sample volume and the moisture catch, both corrected to standard conditions.
 Calculated moisture contents, which exceed the saturation moisture at the average duct temperature, will be defaulted to the saturation moisture.